wp-plugins/pg-fixed-boxes-wp-popup-sidebars/readme.txt

 or adding them to every box custome css textarea</p>

 <strong>Features :</strong>
-<li>- ability to show a complete sidebar in a popup box.</li>
+<li>- Ability to show a complete sidebar in a popup box.</li>
-<li>- six different effects for box it self and its button !</li>
+<li>- Six different effects for box it self and its button !</li>
-<li>- ability to make unlimited number of boxes !</li>
+<li>- Ability to make unlimited number of boxes !</li>
-<li>- ability to show in specific pages of your site</li>
+<li>- Ability to show in specific pages of your site</li>
-<li>- ability to make the box shows automatically or by user click or both !</li>
+<li>- Ability to make the box shows automatically or by user click or both !</li>
-<li>- ability to make a box invisibile without deleting it !</li>
+<li>- Ability to make a box invisibile without deleting it !</li>
-<li>- ability to change the box width and height and button width and height !</li>
+<li>- Ability to change the box width and height and button width and height !</li>
-<li>- ability to change the the button and box background color directly from settings page</li>
+<li>- Ability to change the the button and box background color directly from settings page</li>
-<li>- ability to add custome css in every box settings !</li>
+<li>- Ability to add custome css in every box settings !</li>
 <li>- Ability to set an effect for box close event ! </li>
 <li>- Ability to change button text color . </li>
 <li>- Ability to change button font size </li>